Missouri Working To Decriminalize Marijuana

 Decriminalizing marijuana also takes the burden off of cannabis users.
 It removes an equally unnecessary burden on African-American communities, who are often the target of low-level drug busts.
 Less needless cannabis busts equals less cannabis users in jail, and less racial discrimination.
 The war on drugs has done untold damages to many minority communities, as well as low-income households.
 The bill to decriminalize marijuana relieves a bit of that pressure and focuses law enforcement on opioids.

 There are many cannabis users consuming marijuana to self-medicate.
 While we at Green Health Docs can’t recommend patients do that without receiving a medical marijuana card, we also understand that people use cannabis, regardless of laws.
 Decriminalizing cannabis affords better protections for patients who opt to break the law.
 Instead of a heavy prison sentence, they will receive a fine for instead.

 A fine could still be financially crippling for many potential medical marijuana patients, but it’s a better option than jail, or a felony record.
-Once the Missouri medical marijuana program is active, patients can visit a licensed physician, like those at Green Health Docs, and receive your medical marijuana evaluation.
+Once the Missouri medical marijuana program is active, patients can visit a licensed physician, like those at Green Health Docs, and receive your medical marijuana evaluation (we now offer telemedicine throughout the state).
 But until the program is up and running, patients will be at risk.

 Thankfully, Missouri HB 1095 is a step in the right direction.
 It’s unclear how long the bill will take until the governor signs it into law, but with a unanimous vote in the House committee, it’s likely the bill will be streamlined.
 As always, watch this space for updates.